raghavprasad13/Python-Mini-Project---Snake/README.md

   7. Sound effects added for swallowing of food and collision
   8. Highscores Board updates itself
   9. Quit button ends all threads
  10. Walls can be disabled
+ 11. Button to reset highscores